nickvirag/DownloadMoreStorageSpace/README.md

 ![after compression](doc/after.png)

-Storage Space Creator 📂💫😎 uses an innovative emoji system for displaying errors and indexing files.
+Storage Space Creator uses an innovative emoji system for displaying errors and indexing files.
 If you don't like emojis, find another solution for creating storage space 😡

-⚠️ Please read the [FAQ's](#frequently-asked-questions) for more information ⚠️
+Please read the [FAQ's](#frequently-asked-questions) for more information.

 ## Installation